 By increasing or decreasing the tenor, you can adjust the size of your monthly mortgage payment.
-As an example, a home owner seeking to lower his or her payment may seek approval for the maximum allowed tenor based on his or her age.
+For example, a homeowner seeking to lower his or her payment may seek approval for the maximum allowed tenor based on his or her age.
 Beware: While this helps preserve cash, it also translates to higher interest costs over the life of the mortgage because it takes longer to pay off the property.

 SMB’s Tip: Begin buying property early in life to benefit from longer loan tenors.

 Buying property early in life gives you maximum flexibility to either quickly pay off your property or to capitalize on longer approved tenors so as to minimize your mortgage payment.
 The older you get, the shorter the approved tenor and the higher your monthly mortgage payment will be.
 Banks determine the tenor of a mortgage by subtracting the mortgagor’s or debtor’s age from a maximum cap of 65 or 70 years where the maximum tenor is 35 years.
-This essentially means that a mortgage will be fully paid by the time the individual reaches the maximum cap (assuming of course that interest rates don’t shoot sky high).
-There are exceptions and some banks have been known to grant special approve for tenor’s exceeding 35 years.
+This essentially means that a mortgage will be fully paid by the time the individual reaches the maximum cap (assuming, of course, that interest rates don’t shoot up sky high).
+There are exceptions, and some banks have been known to grant special approval for tenors exceeding 35 years.

 SMB’s Tip: A term loan granted in conjunction with a standard mortgage is an excellent source of inexpensive financing.

 If you need financing, consider taking out a term loan against your property instead of credit card or personal loans.
-The rates are generally more competitive.
-However, carefully consider leveraging up on an existing mortgage.
-It might sound like a good idea today, but could become a significant burden down the road.
+The former’s rates are generally more competitive.
+However, carefully consider whether you want to leverage upon an existing mortgage.
+It might sound like a good idea today but could become a significant financial burden down the road.

 SMB’s Tip: Think twice about applying for an overdraft facility.
 Consider drawing down on a term loan instead.

-SMB’s Tip: Make a conscience goal to pay down your mortgage to accumulate equity.
+SMB’s Tip: Make it a conscious goal to pay down your mortgage to accumulate equity.

-Although some like to think of an investment in real estate as low risk especially for residential properties meant to be the buyer’s home, it is probably the greatest amount of leverage anyone will ever carry in their lives.
+Although some like to think of an investment in real estate as low risk, especially for residential properties meant to be the buyer’s home, it will probably be the greatest amount of leverage individuals will ever carry in their lives.
 As a property appreciates in value, it can give a false sense of wealth and security.
-Don’t be fooled.
-Being wealthy is having no mortgage at all.
+Don’t be fooled: true wealth means having no mortgage at all.

 Purchase/Market Price vs. Bank Valuation

-SMB’s Tip: Always cross check the price you are willing to pay for a property against a bank’s valuation to avoid unexpectedly having to increase the size of the down payment.
+SMB’s Tip: Always cross-check the price you are willing to pay for the property against a bank’s valuation to avoid unexpectedly having to increase the size of the down payment.

-Just because a property has been transacted at a certain price does not mean that a bank will come to the same conclusion.
-In fact, the difference can be quite large.
-In markets characterised by rapidly increasing property prices, bank valuations typically lag actual transaction amounts.
+Just because a property has been transacted at a certain price does not mean that a bank will arrive at the same assessment.
+In fact, the difference between the two can be considerable.
+In markets characterized by rapidly increasing property prices, bank valuations typically lag behind actual transaction amounts.
 In a deflationary environment, bank valuers may seek to stay ahead of the curve by cutting their valuations to account for further potential price declines.
-An example illustrates the point: If you have purchased a property for $500,000 and are seeking 80% financing, you would need a maximum of $100,000 for the down payment and you would expect the bank to finance the remaining $400,000; however, if your bank only confirms a valuation of $450,000, the loan size would only be $360,000 (80% of $450,000) which means the down payment would have to be $140,000 to make up the difference to $500,000.
+One example illustrates this point: If you have purchased a property for $500,000 and are seeking 80% financing, you would need a maximum of $100,000 for the down payment and you would expect the bank to finance the remaining $400,000.
+However, if your bank only confirms a valuation of $450,000, the loan size would be $360,000 (80% of $450,000), which means your down payment would have to be $140,000 to make up the difference between the loan and the actual value of $500,000.